jueyue/easypoi/basedemo.md

 }
 ```
 ExportView mainly has three attributes:
-// 该注解配置的导出属性 used to configure the export
+// Used to configure the export
 1. ExportParams exportParams
-// 对应注解 class 实例对象的数据集合
+// Corresponding to the datalist of Object Instance
 2. List<?> dataList
-// 对应注解的 class
+// Corresponding to the class
 3. Class<?> cls

 Generics are not used here, because when multiple sheets are exported, different annotation objects will be referenced;